 Image-Guided Breast Biopsy

 If an abnormality or lump has been detected in your breast, your doctor may want to conduct a biopsy.
 A biopsy is a simple procedure done at The Breast Care Center which involves removing samples of tissue from the breast.
 Although the news of a breast biopsy can raise many questions and concerns, it is important to remember that 80% of breast biopsies do not turn out to be cancerous.
-The Breast Care Center offers minimally invasive procedures with the Mammotome Breast Biopsy System using ultrasound or stereotactic guidance to place the needle.
+The Breast Care Center offers minimally invasive procedures with the Mammotome Breast Biopsy System.
 Fine needle aspirations can also be done to remove breast cysts.

 Ultrasound Guided Breast Biopsy